Jwrighty/age-calculator/README.md

 Forms and especially validations are tricky & react hook form is cool.
 Some more familiarity with Tailwind classes, always useful.
-Got to explore Luxon for date & time have previously only really used momemt in production apps Trying out Vite for the first time.
-Simple and speedy
+Got to explore Luxon for date & time having previously only really used momemtJS in production apps.
+Trying out Vite for the first time.
+Simple and speedy.